 Finally, try to keep aesthetic changes (PEP 8 compliance, unused imports removal, etc) in separate commits from functional changes.
 This will make pull requests easier to review and more likely to get merged.

 Please follow these coding conventions when writing code for inclusion in Scrapy:

 - Unless otherwise specified, follow PEP 8.

-- Don’t put your name in the code you contribute.
-Our policy is to keep
+- Don’t put your name in the code you contribute; git provides enough metadata to identify author of the code.
+See https://help.github.com/articles/setting-your-username-in-git/ for setup instructions.

 To run all tests go to the root directory of Scrapy source code and run: